JulienGenoud/android-percent-support-lib-sample/README.md

 I made a sample of the new percent support library.<br>
 It will be documented soon on android dev website so it's just a proof of concept :)<br>
-You can check official docs [here](https://juliengenoud.github.io/android-percent-support-lib-sample/)
+You can check official docs reference [here](https://juliengenoud.github.io/android-percent-support-lib-sample/)

 This library provide percentage based layouts, horizontal and vertical at the same time.